soumya834-msit/MP2.1/README.md

 a.
 Submitted all the files.
 There should be at least six URLs in "bio_urls.txt". -- 0.1 points

-		Your repo have the following files:
+		Your repo should have the following files:

 			├── README.md
 			├── bio_urls.txt